ntnu-2023-bcs-bidata-bprog-g3/license-file-signing/initializationGuide.md

 ## Background

-This guide is written as a part of the proof of concept, written as a aprt of a bachelor project in Computer Science at NTNU Gjøvik, during the spring of 2023.
+This guide is written as a part of the proof of concept, written as a part of a bachelor project in Computer Science at NTNU Gjøvik, during the spring of 2023.

-In order to use the system of OLM implemented proof of concept, a set of keys and certificates are necessary.
+In order to use the demonstration of an OLM system, a set of keys and certificates are necessary.
 This guide will go through the steps necessary, in order to start, run and use the applications.

 ## License Company Root Key Pair